pi-kappa-devel/structural-schooling/README.md

 Gender Labor Biased Technological Change with Schooling
 =======================================================

 The [structural-schooling](https://github.com/pi-kappa-devel/structural-schooling) repository provides a collection of modular scripts used to calibrate an economic model of technological structural changes with households comprised of two individuals with distinct genders with endogenous schooling choices.
-The model is semi-analytically solvable and the optimization procedure for approximating its solutions is nested in the calibration procedure.
+The model is semi-analytically solvable, and the optimization procedure for approximating its solutions is nested in the calibration procedure.

 <img src='rsc/working-life-model.png' style="max-width:70%;margin:10px 15%;"/>

-The model is part of the work on gender schooling differences by [Karapanagiotis & Reimers (20023)](#ref-karapanagiotis2023).
+The model is part of the work on gender schooling differences by [Karapanagiotis & Reimers (2024)](#ref-karapanagiotis2024).
 It combines the structural change elements of the model of [Ngai & Petrongolo (2017)](#ref-ngai2017), the educational choice elements of [Restuccia & Vandenbroucke (2014)](#ref-restuccia2014), and the seminal work of [Kongsamut, Rebelo, & Xie (2001)](#ref-kongsamut2001) on non-homothetic preferences.
 You may find the slides from an earlier presentation of the work at the workshop "Organizations, Markets, and Policy Interventions" [here](https://talks.pikappa.eu/ompi/).
 The calibration results of the paper can be obtained by executing the script [calibration.sh](src/calibration.sh) (Executing the script can take a lot of time to complete).

 # Usage
 The [calibration.py](src/calibration.py) script can be called from the shell of the command line.
 An expected call with all options set is of the form